armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

 ```
 hal shutdown
 ```
 Your next hal command will automatically bring the daemon back up if you're running Halyard locally.
 If it's running within a docker container, you'll need to mount the volume containing the updated `halyard.yml` and restart the container.
+And if Halyard is in Kubernetes, you'll need to restart the pod.

 ## Storing secrets